sajjadhossanshimanto/FireDM/README.md

 * proxy support (http, https, socks4, and socks5).
 * user/pass authentication, referee link, use cookies, video thumbnail, subtitles.
+* use custom cookies files.
 * MD5 and SHA256 checksums.
-* user can control a lot of options:
-   - select and edit themes.
-   - set proxy.
-   - Speed limit.
-   - Max.
-Concurrent downloads.
+* Custom gui themes.
+* Set download Speed limit
+* User can run shell commands or shutdown computer on download completion.
-   - Max. connections per download.
+* Control number of Concurrent downloads and Max. connections per each download.

 ---
 # How to use FireDM: